-Plantains are usually larger and tougher than bananas, and also have a thicker skin.
-They may be green, yellow or very dark brown.
+Plantains are usually bigger and more rigid than bananas and also have thicker skin.
+They may be green, yellow, or very dark brown.

-Plantains are starchy, tough and not very sweet.
-They require cooking, as they are not enjoyable to eat raw.
+Plantains are starchy, tough, and not very sweet.
+Therefore, they require cooking, as they are not enjoyable to eat raw.

 Nutritional Value of Plantains

 Bananas and plantains have a similar nutritional composition, thus providing some of the same health benefits.